Oleg090965/Mikrotik-Winbox-saves-reader/Readme.md

  For those who "forget" logins.
 Reads the winbox save database.

  Outputs logins and passwords from an unencrypted database.
+In GUI (OS MS Windows) **RightMouseClick** copy item to clipboard.

  Usage